Marriage Tax Calculator

 What does this estimate leave out?

-This is a simplified federal ordinary-income estimate.
-It does not include state tax, payroll tax, phaseouts, itemized deduction limits, AMT, credits, dependents, or filing advice.
-Real finance decisions can also depend on fees, timing, local rules, credit details, and provider-specific terms.
+This is a simplified 2026 federal ordinary-income estimate.
+It does not include married filing separately, state tax, payroll tax, capital gains, phaseouts, itemized deduction limits, AMT, most credits, dependents, community-property rules, benefits, student-loan rules, or filing advice.
+Use IRS filing-status rules, current tax forms, and a qualified tax professional for filing decisions.
+This page is only a quick federal ordinary-income comparison.

 Does the site save my finance inputs?